MR. Robert S. brown

 Mr. Brown holds a Masters of Health Administration from Cornell University.
 He spent 20 years working in hospitals, primarily developing and operating state-of-the-art Cardiovascular Diagnostic Laboratories.
 During that time, Mr. Brown spent four years in Saudi Arabia where he established the most sophisticated cardiovascular laboratory in the Kingdom at the King Faisal University Medical Center.

 Mr. Brown transitioned into publishing as the Founding Publisher and Executive Editor of HealthCare Press, publisher of The Medicaid Letter—the nation's leading Medicaid trade publication, subscribed to by the White House, all 50 state governments, and the majority of the health plans and non-profit hospitals in the United States.
 The Medicaid Letter was called "the single best resource available on health care delivery to vulnerable populations” by James E. Bailey, M.D., MPH, Associate Professor of Medicine at the University of TN, Memphis.
+In addition, a national MEDSTAT survey found The Medicaid Letter to be "one of the key sources of information for state health and human service agency directors."
 Other HealthCare Press publications included The Digest of Managed Health Care and development of the American Journal of Health Administration.

 Now, as Executive Director of The Johns Hopkins House, Inc., Mr. Brown brings his enthusiasm and entrepreneurial background to the effort of saving and restoring Whites Hall, one of Maryland’s most historic properties.